 These skills must be developed and practiced on a regular basis.
 And time management goes a long way when it comes to establishing self-discipline in kids.
 Here are a few things you can do to ensure children effectively set priorities and manage time.

 When your children have kids of their own, they will have a good idea of what they should do as a parent.
-Look at how you can improve your priorities, and routines, as well as your time management skills.
+Look at how you can improve your priorities, organize your life, and routines, as well as your time management skills.
 Make adjustments where they are needed.

 For more help with this, be sure to check out my time management tips for stay at home moms.